Harris Academy Purley

 - Think carefully about the order in which you place your chosen schools on the form.
 You should enter your most preferred school first on the list.
 Please remember to use our full name: Harris Academy Purley.
 There are over 50 Harris Academies across London, so entries of “Harris Academy” are invalid and therefore, ignored.

-- You will be invited to a Testing Day on 10th December 2021.
-This is a non-verbal reasoning test to place applicants in ability bands.
+- You will be invited to a Testing Day in December (see calendar).
+This will involve a non-verbal reasoning test to place applicants in ability bands.
 A set number of places are allocated to each band to ensure a mixed ability intake.

 - Be sure to include at least 3 different schools on your preference form.

 National Offer Day for secondary schools will be in the first week of March.
 The local authority will notify you of the school where your child has been offered a place.
-If you are happy with the offer, you MUST ACCEPT this place by returning the Acceptance Form to the Admissions Department at the Academy.
+If you are happy with the offer, you MUST ACCEPT this place by logging onto http://www.eadmissions.org.uk/ If you are unable to do this please contact the Admissions Department at the Academy to inform them of your decision.

 Key Year 7 Dates